Darumin/Darumin/README.md

 # Hello!

-- My name is Jan and I'm currently a student at Hackreactor SEI Remote Fall 2021.
+- My name is Jan and I'm currently a Software Engineer Immersive Resident at Galvanize.
 - I have a pet turtle and I like art, music and a lot of other things.
 - I am 28 years old and my last job was at a theme park managing inventory for attractions.eights.
 - Thanks for reading.